8 FAQs about purchasing IT.

 - What is a software licence?

-- How can we ensure that a computer system we buy does what we want it to?
+- How can we ensure a computer system will do what we want it to?

-- How should I expect my solution to perform?
+- How should I expect my IT solution to perform?

 - What if the IT solution fails to work properly?

 - What key elements should I put in my IT maintenance contracts?

 1. What's the legal difference between purchasing hardware, software and IT systems?